erickbytes/divbull/divbull.com/content/blog/3-Stocks-I-Sold-Out-of-That-Became-Multibaggers.md

 + BROS, +128%

 I decided I didn't want to invest in the "next Starbucks".
-Even though the business is growing healthily, I decided I prefer other oppurtunities.
+Even though the business is growing healthily, I decided I prefer other opportunities.
 People seem passionate about their Dutch Bros drinks.
-I misread the stock and could have doubled my money if I bought instead of selling out.
+I misread the stock and could have doubled my money if I bought instead of selling out in 2024 at $29.50 for a measly $7 profit.

 + PBPB, +248%

 One of my first stock picks was a good one in hindsight.
 However, my inexperience caused me to doubt the future of this sandwich shop chain.
-Checking back 5 years later, I was shocked to see how the stock had done since I sold the bottom in 2020.
-If I had stayed the course instead of bailing after 4 months, I would have tripled my money today.
-Instead I sold out at a ~$300 loss, instead of sitting on a $1700 gain.
+Checking back 5 years later, I was shocked to see how the stock had done.
+I sold the bottom at $2.89 in 2020.
+If I had stayed the course instead of bailing after 4 months, I would have tripled my money within 5 years.
+Instead I sold out at a ~$300 loss, flushing away what would have been a $1,700 gain today.

 + PLTR, +408%